Derek Sutton

 Civil claims against the security services, the former foreign secretary and others alleging their complicity in rendition and torture.
 In a landmark judgment, the Supreme Court concluded that the claims could proceed to trial, dismissing the Defendants' assertions that the claims were barred by state immunity and/or the doctrine of foreign act of state.
 Junior counsel with Ravi Mehta for the UN Special Rapporteur on Torture and the UN Chair-Rapporteur on Arbitrary Detention (in their first intervention in UK proceedings).

-Shane accepts instructions across all areas of public law and is a member of the Attorney General's B Panel of counsel.
+Shane accepts instructions across all areas of public law and is a member of the Attorney General's A Panel of counsel.
 He is particularly experienced in public law matters with a commercial element.
-He recently appeared in the Supreme Court for the Government in two joined expedited appeals challenging social welfare legislation.

 Important constitutional case on the principle that a court order must be obeyed until and unless it is set aside or varied by the Court, or overruled by legislation, regardless of whether the order is valid, invalid, regular, irregular, or made by a court of limited or unlimited jurisdiction.
 Shane appeared pro bono with Raza Husain KC and Laura Dubinsky KC for Bail for Immigration Detainees (intervening).